freegazaorg/freegazaorg.github.io/_posts/2024-08-02-We-Were-Given-Palestinian-Passports.md

 Kathleen O'Connor Wang was demonstrating in Washington DC and talked about how we all received our passports from Haniyeh. [https://www.instagram.com/reel/C0UIty4rcQg/](https://www.instagram.com/reel/C0UIty4rcQg/) said, "I am in mourning."

 We were so thrilled that day, August 28, 2008.
-Haniya gave diplomatic Palestinian passports to 44 international peace activist who returned to Cyprus with a few Palestinians residents on board.
+Haniya gave diplomatic Palestinian passports to 44 international peace activists who returned to Cyprus with a few Palestinians residents on board.
 We thought we'd opened a sea lane from Cyprus to Gaza.
 In fact, we were able to sail into Gaza four more times before Israel began attacking us.
 Here are a few more photos of very happy passengers.

 ![Screen Shot 2024-08-02 at 11.42.18 AM.png]({{site.baseurl}}/images/Screen Shot 2024-08-02 at 11.42.18 AM.png)
 ![Screen Shot 2024-08-02 at 11.42.09 AM.png]({{site.baseurl}}/images/Screen Shot 2024-08-02 at 11.42.09 AM.png)